 In addition, they should take at least two other doctoral-level methodology or statistics courses.
 Students may consider the following and can consider other potential options with the approval of their adviser:

-Excellent statistics and methodology courses are also available to our students in Statistics, Psychology, Sociology, Economics, SMLR, and SCILS at Rutgers-New Brunswick, in Psychology at Rutgers-Newark, and in Mathematical Sciences and Computer Science at NJIT.
+Excellent statistics and methodology courses are also available to our students in Statistics, Psychology, Sociology, Economics, and SMLR at Rutgers-New Brunswick, in Psychology, SPAA and the School of Criminal Justice at Rutgers-Newark, and in Mathematical Sciences and Computer Science at NJIT.
+Please consult with the doctoral program coordinator and fellow graduate students about specific recommended courses in each of these schools.

 Major (5 courses)